firehawk89/firehawk89/README.md

 ## :man_technologist: About Me

-I'm a student and frontend developer from Ukraine and I do really like programming!
+I'm a student and front-end developer from Ukraine and I do really like programming!
 I'm currently learning React and working on couple of projects using this framework.
 I already have experience working not only with HTML, CSS and JS, but also with Node.js, C#, and Java.

+If you want to know more about my experience, you can [download]() my CV.

 ## :gear: My Skills